The Complete Guide to TCPA Compliance

 A Twist: First TCPA, Now TRACED Act

-Complicating matters for contact centers and call centers everywhere, the TRACED Act was passed in early 2020.
+Complicating matters for contact centers and contact centers everywhere, the TRACED Act was passed in early 2020.

 The TRACED act increases the statute of limitations for those who made robocalls in violation of the TCPA.